auth0/docs/articles/flows/guides/single-page-login-flow/call-api-using-single-page-login-flow.md

 Auth0 makes it easy for your app to implement the single-page login flow using:

-* [Auth0 Mobile SDKs](/libraries): The easiest way to implement the single-page login flow, which will do most of the heavy-lifting for you.
+* [Auth0.js](/libraries/auth0js): The easiest way to implement the single-page login flow, which will do most of the heavy-lifting for you.
 Our [Single-Page App Quickstarts](/quickstart/spa) will walk you through the process.
 * Authentication API: If you prefer to roll your own, keep reading to learn how to call our API directly.

 ## Prerequisites